 The following information is collected and used by Lotame to provide its Services:

 Lotame collects information on your online browsing activity to determine what types of activities and products you may be interested in and how you interact with certain content and advertisements.
 This information includes:

 Clients and partners may provide Lotame with proprietary IDs, which are IDs that identify a customer or consumer to the client or partner.
-These client and partner IDs may correspond to personal information of the client or partner but Lotame does not see the personal information connected with these IDs.
+These client and partner IDs may correspond to personal information of the client or partner but Lotame does not have access to the personal information connected with these IDs.

 Lotame may use personal information that has been de-identified, typically by using a mathematical process (commonly known as a hash function) to convert information into a code.
-We use that de-identified data to provide our services (including to connect your activity and interests).
-We may provide the hashing service to our clients.
-In such instances, we will delete or destroy the original, personal information after the hashing process has been completed, retaining only the de-identified data.
-We do not use the non-hashed personal information for any purpose other than to create the hashed version of the data on behalf of our client.
+We use that de-identified data to provide our Services (including to connect your activity and interests).
+Lotame also pseudonymises data by assigning proprietary IDs to technical identifiers, such as cookies.

 Lotame uses the information it collects and receives to: